jmmiddour/CS50/Week8-Notes.md

 DOM: Document Object Model - Structure of the webpage.

-JavaScript, when used in your webpage, can manipulate the DOM of the page to create an interative webpage.
+JavaScript, when used in your webpage, can manipulate the DOM of the page to create an interactive webpage.

 To include JavaScript in your webpage:
 - Go to your html file